-Capital This account represents amounts set aside from revenue resources or capital Adjustment receipts to finance expenditure on non-current assets, or for the repayment of Account external loans.
+Capital Adjustment Account This account represents amounts set aside from revenue resources or capital receipts to finance expenditure on non-current assets, or for the repayment of external loans.
 Capital Charge A charge to service revenue accounts to reflect the cost of non-current assets used in the provision of services.
-Capital Expenditure on the acquisition or refurbishment of non-current assets and other Expenditure eligible items that will be of benefit to the Council in providing its services for more than one year.
+Capital Expenditure Expenditure on the acquisition or refurbishment of non-current assets and other eligible items that will be of benefit to the Council in providing its services for more than one year.
 Capital Financing The raising of money to pay for capital expenditure.
 Capital financing methods include borrowing, direct revenue funding, use of capital receipts, capital grants, capital contributions and revenue reserves.
-Capital The Council's plans for capital expenditure and funding over future years, including Programme the purchase or improvement of buildings and the acquisition of vehicles and major items of equipment.
+Capital Programme The Council's plans for capital expenditure and funding over future years, including the purchase or improvement of buildings and the acquisition of vehicles and major items of equipment.
 Capital Receipts Proceeds from the sale of assets, which may be used to finance new capital expenditure, set aside for the repayment of external loans or paid to a national pool (if from the sale of HRA dwellings).
 Capitalise To treat expenditure as capital expenditure, including some expenditure which would normally be classed as revenue expenditure (see also REFCUS).
-Chartered CIPFA is the lead professional accountancy body for the public sector.
-CIPFA Institute of Public produces guidance in relation to various matters concerning the public sector Finance and including financial and governance issues.
-Accountancy (CIPFA) CIPFA LASAAC The board responsible for preparing, maintaining, developing and issuing the Code Local Authority of Practice (see below).
-The board is a partnership between CIPFA (England, Code Board Northern Ireland and Wales) and the Local Authority (Scotland) Accounts Advisory Committee (LASAAC).
-Code of Practice Code of Practice on Local Authority Accounting in the United Kingdom .
-(COP) Collection Fund A fund administered by the Council which accounts for the collection of Council Tax and National Non-Domestic Rates (NNDR or Business Rates).
+Chartered Institute of Public Finance and Accountancy (CIPFA) CIPFA is the lead professional accountancy body for the public sector.
+CIPFA produces guidance in relation to various matters concerning the public sector including financial and governance issues.
+CIPFA LASAAC Local Authority Code Board The board responsible for preparing, maintaining, developing and issuing the Code of Practice (see below).
+The board is a partnership between CIPFA (England, Northern Ireland and Wales) and the Local Authority (Scotland) Accounts Advisory Committee (LASAAC).
+Code of Practice (COP) Code of Practice on Local Authority Accounting in the United Kingdom.
+Collection Fund A fund administered by the Council which accounts for the collection of Council Tax and National Non-Domestic Rates (NDR or Business Rates).
 Council Tax is paid into this fund and distributed to the Council, Essex County Council, Essex Police Authority, Essex County Fire Authority and Parish Councils.
-NNDR is paid over to the Government (less an allowance for the costs of collection) which distributes it nationally on the basis of population.
-Comprehensive A statement which records all the day to day income and expenditure of the Income and Council on General Fund or Housing Revenue Account services provided during the Expenditure financial year.
-Statement (CI&ES)
+NDR is paid over to the Government (less an allowance for the costs of collection) which distributes it nationally on the basis of population.
+Comprehensive Income and Expenditure Statement (CI&ES) A statement which records all the day to day income and expenditure of the Council on General Fund or Housing Revenue Account services provided during the financial year.